top of page

 The Four Stages of Competence

-The Four Stages of Competence model has been around at least since 1969, documented as the “four levels of teaching” by Martin M. Broadwell, and describes the progression of psychological states that most learners go through while developing competence in a skill.
+The Four Stages of Competence model has been around since at least 1969, documented as the “four levels of teaching” by Martin M. Broadwell, and describes the progression of psychological states that most learners go through while developing competence in a skill.

 Unconscious Incompetence